aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 Among the most popular object oriented languages is C++, developed in the 1980s by Danish computer scientist Bjarne Stroustrup (1950-) as an extension of the extremely popular C programming language that allowed the use of object oriented constructs.

-It may be said that many of the OOP languages released in the following years (Java, D, Rust...) have been attempts at curtailing C++'s complexity while retaining its power; C++ is a very powerful language that, unfortunately, is also a
+It may be said that many of the OOP languages released in the following years (Java, D, Rust...) have partly been attempts at curtailing C++'s complexity while retaining its power; C++ is a very powerful language that, unfortunately, is also a huge hodgepodge of features accumulated over the years, starting from all of the C programming language, which had to be supported from the start.

-D, Java

 // https://www.quora.com/What-are-the-main-differences-between-Simula-and-Smalltalk